Tungustapi in Sælingsdalur - the Church of the Elves in West-Iceland - Icelandic Folklore

 Here you can see the location of Tungustapi on Google Maps, it is not yet marked.

-I have not seen any guided tours in this area, but you can rent a car and drive there yourself from Reykjavík.
+I have not seen any guided tours in this area, but you can rent a car and drive to West Iceland and explore this area by yourself.

 And if you want to see what another elf-church looks like then I have written another travel-blog about the elf-church at Laugarvatnsvellir plains: